-Ref.
-Value[F1] Offsets the reference

-position (in frequency).

-Ref.Pos[F2] Sets the reference

-position of the waveform

-on a vertical grid subdivision (1:10).

-Scale/Div[F3] Sets the vertical grid
+Ref.Value[F1] Offsets the reference position (in frequency).
+Ref.Pos[F2] Sets the reference position of the waveform on a vertical grid subdivision (1:10).
+Scale/Div[F3] Sets the vertical grid division scale.
+Auto Scale[F4] Toggles auto-scaling execution.

-division scale.

-execution.

-Operation: trigger configuration

-8. Press AF Trigger[F5]>Trigger Setup[F2] to set the triggering conditions:

-Edge Slope[F1] Sets the trigger to rising

-or falling edge.

-Norm.: Normal trigger Sgl.: Single trigger Cont.: Continuously frequency.
-(The displayed level will only remain for a few moments)

-Trigger Level[F3] Sets the trigger level as a

-Trigger Delay[F4] Sets the trigger delay

-9. Press Return[F7] to return to the AF Trigger menu and set the remaining triggering options:

-FreeRun[F1] Disables the trigger, this

-Start Time[F3] Sets the start time for the

-x-axis for the FM

-Stop Time[F4] Sets the stop time for the

-x-axis for the FM
+Operation: 8 trigger configuration 8.
+Press AF Trigger [F5]> Trigger Setup [F2] to set the triggering conditions: Edge Slope[F1] Sets the trigger to rising or falling edge.
+Trigger Mode[F2] Sets the triggering mode: Norm.: Normal trigger Sgl.: Single trigger Cont.: Continuously trigger Trigger Level[F3] Sets the trigger level as a frequency.
+(The displayed level will only remain for a few moments) 9.
+Trigger Delay[F4] Sets the trigger delay time: 0 to 1ks 9. eturn to the AF Trigger maining triggering options: FreeRun[F1] Disables the trigger, this is the default setting.
+Start Time[F3] Sets the start time for the x-axis for the FM waveform in the top-half of the screen.
+Stop Time[F4] Sets the stop time for the x-axis for the FM waveform in the top-half of the screen.

-Action Now[F5] Turns FreeRun mode off
+Action Now[F5]

-and uses the userdefined trigger settings.
+Turns FreeRun mode off and uses the userdefined trigger settings.